‘Green gap’ as two-thirds want to tackle climate change – but don’t want to pay

 Nearly two thirds of UK consumers say they are willing to cut their carbon footprint – but not if it means spending their own money on it.

-New research shows older age groups are particularly resistant to investing their own cash in helping to save the planet, with 70% of those aged 55-64 saying they wouldn’t spend their own money for individual improvements such as solar panels or electric vehicles (EVs), compared to 63% across all ages and 57% of younger people aged 18-24.
+New research shows older age groups are particularly resistant to investing their own cash in helping to save the planet, with 70 per cent of those aged between 55 and 64 saying they wouldn’t spend their own money for individual improvements such as solar panels or electric vehicles (EVs), compared with 63 per cent across all ages and 57 per cent of younger people aged 18 to 24.

-The survey, conducted by green digital bank Tandem, shows that Britons are worried about the rapidly-changing climate but are reluctant to fork out for improvements in the midst of a cost of living crisis.
+The survey, conducted by green digital bank Tandem, shows that Britons are worried about the rapidly changing climate but are reluctant to fork out for improvements in the midst of a cost of living crisis.

-Worryingly, half of all people (50%) believe they are already doing enough to reduce their environmental impact, showing a major gap between the change needed to achieve Net Zero and current behaviours.
+Worryingly, half of all people (50 per cent) believe they are already doing enough to reduce their environmental impact, showing a major gap between the change needed to achieve net zero and current behaviours.

-Men are more likely to feel they are doing enough (54%), compared to women (47%) – in addition, women (72%) appear more likely than men (68%) to feel climate change is an urgent issue to be tackled.
+Men are more likely to feel they are doing enough (54 per cent) compared with women (47 per cent).
+In addition, women (72 per cent) appear more likely than men (68 per cent) to feel climate change is an issue that urgently needs to be tackled.
 Women are also much more likely to want to learn more about what they should be doing.

 Alex Mollart, chief executive of Tandem, said: “Our new research confirms that people are concerned about the future of our planet, but there is less understanding about what specific action is being taken – and how that is changing over time.